circuitrylabs/.github/profile/README.md

 ## Current Status

 **Phase -1**: Building in public.
 Theory and code coming soon.
+- [thermal-scout](https://thermal.circuitrylabs.org): Thermal Scout helps you find AI models based on their computational "thermal" cost - a visual indicator of how much compute resources a model requires.
+Search through 1M+ models on HuggingFace Hub with thermal awareness!

 ### What's Coming
 - Consent-first API patterns